-- J. No employee shall have or hold any employment or contractual relationship with any business entity or any agency which is subject to the regulation of, or is doing business with the City. - K. No employee shall have or hold any employment or contractual relationship that will create a continuing or frequently recurring conflict between his private interests and the performance of his public duties, or that would impede the full and faithful discharge of his public duties. - No employee shall accept employment or engage in any business or professional activity which he might reasonably expect would require or induce him to disclose confidential information acquired by him by reason of his official position. - M. No employee shall disclose or use information not available to members of the general public and gained by reason of his official position for his personal gain or benefit or for the personal gain or benefit of any other person or business entity. - No employee shall transact any business in his official capacity, or advocate or advise any other City employee to transact business, with any business of which he is an officer, director, agent or member, or in which he owns a financial interest. - O. No employee shall have personal investments in any enterprise which would reasonably create a conflict between his private interests and the public interest. - P. No employee shall hold direct or indirect ownership of more than 5% of the assets or capital stock of any corporation, partnership, limited partnership, proprietorship, firm, enterprise, franchise, association, or trust, whether fictitiously named or not, which is subject to the regulation of, or which has business transactions or commitments with the City of Palmetto government.
+- J. No employee shall have or hold any employment or contractual relationship with any business entity or any agency which is subject to the regulation of, or is doing business with the City. - K. No employee shall have or hold any employment or contractual relationship that will create a continuing or frequently recurring conflict between his the employee's private interests and the performance of his public duties, or that would impede the full and faithful discharge of his the employee's public duties. - No employee shall accept employment or engage in any business or professional activity which he might reasonably expect would require or induce him the employee to disclose confidential information acquired by him the employee by reason of his the employee's official position. - M. No employee shall disclose or use information not available to members of the general public and gained by reason of his official position for his the employee's personal gain or benefit or for the personal gain or benefit of any other person or business entity. - No employee shall transact any business in his the employee's official capacity, or advocate or advise any other City employee to transact business, with any business of which hes that employee is an officer, director, agent or member, or in which he that employee owns a financial interest. - O. No employee shall have personal investments in any enterprise which would reasonably create a conflict between his private interests and the public interest. - P. No employee shall hold direct or indirect ownership of more than 5% of the assets or capital stock of any corporation, partnership, limited partnership, proprietorship, firm, enterprise, franchise, association, or trust, whether fictitiously named or not, which is subject to the regulation of, or which has business transactions or commitments with the City of Palmetto government.